The Yubileiny-2 experimental satellite. Credit: SibGAU

 The project was also supported by the Krasnoyarsk science center of the Siberian Section of the Russian Academy of Science, RAN.

 According to industry sources, ISS Reshetnev hoped to eventually market the Yubileiny/MiR platform to commercial users around the world.
 A modular service module of the satellite was designed to be adaptable for different architectures reaching around 100 kilograms.
+The basic satellite was expected to have a mass of 48 kilograms.

-Launch of Yubileiny-1
+Mission of Yubileiny-1

 2008 May 23: A converted ballistic missile delivered a cluster of satellites, after a successful launch from Russia's northern cosmodrome.
 The Rockot booster lifted off from Plesetsk on May 23, 2008, at 19:20:09.
 The vehicle carried a trio of Strela-3/Rodnik satellites along with the Yubileiny experimental spacecraft.